karma-786/Week-16-Homework-Penetration-Testing-1/README.md

 ![Zenmap scan against the Metasploitable machine vulnerability scan results](/images/Zenmap-scan-against-the-Metasploitable-machine-vulnerability-scan-results-2.PNG)

   2. Why is it dangerous:
+      -  **_This is dangerous due to the `VSFTPD 2.3.4` backdoor attack can be applied on `port 21` via a malicious code, if successful execution, opens the backdoor on `port 6200`._**
+          - _This backdoor was introduced into the vsftpd-2.3.4.tar.gz archive between June 30th 2011 and July 1st 2011 according to the most recent information available.
+This backdoor was removed on July 3rd 2011._ (1)
-  **_The concept of the attack on VSFTPD 2.3.4 is to trigger the malicious vsf_sysutil_extra(); function by sending a sequence of specific bytes on port 21, which, on successful execution, results in opening the backdoor on port 6200 of the system and running as root._**
+          - _The concept of the attack on VSFTPD 2.3.4 is to trigger the malicious vsf_sysutil_extra(); function by sending a sequence of specific bytes on port 21, which, on successful execution, results in opening the backdoor on port 6200 of the system and running as root._ (2)

+      - **_The `Windows Server Message Block (SMB)` get access through the organization's networks, the SMB protocols used by PC's for file and printer sharing, along with the remote access services._**

-  **_SMB vulnerabilities allow their payloads to spread laterally through connected systems._**
+        - _SMB vulnerabilities allow their payloads to spread laterally through connected systems._ (3)

   3. What mitigation strategies can you recommendations for the client to protect their server:
-  **_The vsFTPd 2.3.4 backdoor reported on 2011-07-04 (CVE-2011-2523).
-The VSFTPD 2.3.4 service vulnerability is very unlikly an issue in a live situation because this version of VSFTPD is old nowadays and the vulnerable version was only available for one day._**
-  **_A patch was released by Microsoft for SMB vulnerabilities in March 2017.
-Apply SMB patch is the best solution for Samba._**
+      - **_The `vsFPTD 2.3.4 patch was released on July 3, 2011` with the patch constantly monitered and updated._**

+        - _The vsFTPD v2.3.4 backdoor reported on 2011-07-04 (CVE-2011-2523)._ (4)

+      - **_The `SMB` (`CVE-2017-0145`) patch was released by Microsoft `MS17-010` , and the `SAMBA` (`CVE-2017-0145`) patches were released by Red Had for Linux `RHSA-2017:1390`_** (5, 6 & 7)
 ---

 ### References